 The restaurant business is cutthroat, and we’re not talking about in the kitchen.
 Restaurants are one of the most highly competitive businesses out there and have some of the worst mortality rates.
 Knowing this, wouldn’t you like to know how to increase restaurant profits?

 Some restaurants close just months after opening; others cling on for a year or two before succumbing to heavy competition and low profits.

-In this discussion, we’ll outline how to increase restaurant profits, and look at some critical steps your restaurant should take to secure loyal, happy customers that drive profits and keep its head above the crowd of other eateries in your neighborhood.
+In this discussion, we’ll outline how to increase restaurant profits, and look at some critical steps your restaurant should take to secure loyal, happy customers that keep its head above the crowd of other eateries in your neighborhood.

 Know And Focus On Your Customer

 Your Chinese Orange Skirt Steak entree may be the best in the world, but that won’t keep you afloat unless there are people there to eat it.

 Thanks to your data and tools like a mobile POS system that lets you see customer reports, learning their behaviors and how to attract their hungry stomachs isn’t as difficult as you may think.
-It’s all about asking the right questions.

 Alternatively, if you find a segment of customers that enjoy your happy hour, you can direct emails and other marketing messages towards them when you introduce new drink specials.

 Surveys, whether handed out in person or posted in an email newsletter or on social media are also a great way to help learn and connect with customers.

 Connecting with them while they are in the building makes them much simpler to engage when they are home, hungry and thinking about where to eat.
-They also like to feel involved.

 When you ask them questions about their meal or how they like the restaurant, truly listen, respond and, if you make changes based on their opinions, acknowledge that by letting them know.